Well-posedness and linearization for a semilinear wave equation with spatially growing nonlinearity: Introduction and main results

-where $N\geq 3,1<p\leq 2_N^*$ and $A$ is a regular function, valued in the space $N\times N$ positive definite matrix, which is the identity outside a compact set of $\mathbb{R}^N$.
+where $N\geq 3,1<p\leq 2_N^*$ and {$A$ is a regular function with values in the space of positive definite matrices of size $N\times N$}, which is the identity outside a compact set of $\mathbb{R}^N$.
 We also refer to \cite{M.MAJ} for more general nonlinearities.\\

-Our objective is to establish the linearizability of the equation \eqref{eq a1} within every bounded time interval, given the specific framework outlined below.